-With our incentive awards, we want to encourage outstanding musicians, recognise their extraordinary talents and help them develop their musical careers.
-We began granting two awards a year to scholarship holders of the Dortmund Mozart Society in 2012, as a way of honouring particularly gifted musicians.
-This commitment will continue for three years in the first instance.
-The special feature of these awards is that the financial support also includes a concert performance in the renowned DORTMUND CONCERT HALL.
+With our incentive awards, we want to encourage outstanding musicians, recognise their extraordinary talent and help them develop their musical careers.
+In 2012, we began granting two awards a year to scholarship holders of the Mozart Gesellschaft Dortmund (Dortmund Mozart Society), as a way of honouring particularly gifted musicians.
+The special feature of these awards is that the financial support also includes a concert performance in the renowned Dortmund Concert Hall.

 Our funding partner:

-Since its inception back in 1956, the DORTMUND MOZART SOCIETY has been pursuing two major goals: to cultivate Mozart’s music and to promote young musicians through scholarships.
-Some of its financial initiatives include the design and funding of homepages, concert performance engagements, master courses and CD production.
+Since its inception back in 1956, Mozart Gesellschaft Dortmund (Dortmund Mozart Society) has been pursuing two major goals: to cultivate Mozart’s music and to promote young musicians through scholarships.
+Some of its financial initiatives include the design and funding of individual websites, concert performance engagements, master classes and support for CD productions.

 The society supports young artists who have demonstrated their outstanding talent by winning international music competitions.
-Over the years, the DORTMUND MOZART SOCIETY has provided financial assistance to more than 100 such young musicians in the form of scholarships.
+Over the years, Mozart Gesellschaft Dortmund has provided financial assistance to over 160 young musicians in the form of scholarships.